Open Air Burning

 General Outdoor Burning Restrictions

 Coquitlam does not permit outdoor burning including burning of grass clippings, branches or other waste, as well as the use of many outdoor appliances.
-Please refer to the Fire Prevention and Life Safety Bylaw (PDF) for further details.
+Please refer to the Fire Prevention and Life Safety Bylaw for further details.
 Exceptions to this rule, as noted below, are for properties having provincial Agricultural Land Reserve (ALR) status.

 The only acceptable appliances are those that meet all of the following criteria: